keikai/doc/axyra/dev-ref/Axyra_vs_Keikai.md

 New, headless projects should target `io.keikai.axyra.sheets.*` directly rather than going through the UI component's API.

-# Naming, so the packages are not surprising
+# Why `keikai` appears in the Java coordinates

-Axyra is a **product family** within the Keikai brand — Axyra Sheets is the spreadsheet member of it.
-That is why the names mix:
+Axyra and Keikai are separate brands.
+The existing `io.keikai` Maven group and Java package prefix identify the publisher's technical namespace; they do not make Axyra Sheets part of the Keikai brand.

 | | |
 |---|---|